shlnz/kleinanzeigen_scraper/README.md

 # Kleinanzeigen Scraper
-A little helper program that sends you an email, if an article suits your needs.
+A little helper program that sends you an email if an article suits your needs.

 ----------
 ### TODO